 2021 Census - Bury

-Censuses have taken place in the UK every 10 years since 1801.
+A census has been held in the UK every 10 years (with a few exceptions), every year since 1801.

 The Office for National Statistics (ONS) is the organization responsible for collecting and publishing official statistics in England and Wales.
 In Northern Ireland it is the Northern Ireland Statistics and Research Agency (NIRSA), and in Scotland it is National Records of Scotland (NRS).

-The results from the 2021 Census for England, Wales, and Northern Ireland will be reported in summer 2022.
+Statistics from the 2021 Census (for England, Wales, and Northern Ireland) will be published in summer 2022.

-The census before this was carried out in 2011.
-Demographic information for Bury is shown below.
+The census prior to this was in 2011.
+Demographic data for Bury is below.

 2011 Census Data - Resident Population of Bury